Twin Cities, Gemini

 Cadence stopped short at a crosswalk that divided the Gamma District from the Louvre District.
 She glanced across the street towards some commotion that was breaking up the flow of pedestrian traffic there.

-It was a cluster of suited men of Geminian descent.
-They were surrounding a Sagittarian foreigner who looked like he’d just been tousled by a storm.
+It was a cluster of suited men of Geminian descent surrounding a Sagittarian foreigner who looked like he’d just been tousled by a storm.

 “The hell is Donato’s son doin’ over here?” came a voice from the empty space beside Gilbert.

 Cadence held up a loose hand and paced across the street.
 Gilbert followed on after her, signaling for Bergmann and Kleine to stay put.
 As they neared the boisterous tousling group, the person whom Gilbert assumed was the ringleader turned on his heels to face them.
 The Sagittarian, who was being held up by the scruff by two of the ringleader’s lackeys, gave them a grateful look.

 “The hell you looking at…” The ringleader trailed off as he registered what Gilbert assumed was his and ‘Werner’s height and prowess.
 Maybe, he’d even recognized their uniforms.
 It was one of the pluses of wearing them.

 “What appears to be the issue here?”
 Cadence asked, matching Werner’s icy tone to startling perfection.

 “The only issue here would be you stickin’ your nose in where it don’t belong,” the ringleader snapped.